-Carl serves as a Contributing Editor of Litigation News, one of the flagship publications of the ABA (American Bar Association) Section of Litigation.
+Carl serves as Associate Editor of Litigation News, one of the flagship publications of the ABA (American Bar Association) Section of Litigation.
 He is the Southern Ohio Membership Chair for the International Association of Defense Counsel, a peer-reviewed, invitation-only organization of trial lawyers and business executives across the country and around the globe.
-Carl also serves as the Vice Chair, Webinars, in the IADC’s Business Litigation Committee, and is a rising Vice Chair, Programming for both the Trial Techniques and Tactics Committee and the Business Litigation Committee.
-Closer to home, Carl is a longtime member of the Ohio State Bar Association’s Judicial Administration and Reform Committee, and for the last ten years, has served on the Judicial Screening Committee of the Franklin County Democratic Party.
+Carl also serves as the Vice Chair, Programming for both the Trial Techniques and Tactics Committee and the Business Litigation Committee, and previously served as the Business Litigation committee’s Vice Chair, Webinars.
+Closer to home, Carl is a longtime member of the Ohio State Bar Association’s Judicial Administration and Reform Committee, and for the last ten years has served on the Judicial Screening Committee of the Franklin County Democratic Party.
 Since 2012, Carl has served on the Steering Committee of “Ohio Protect the Vote”, an organization aimed at ensuring every citizen’s access to the polls.
 He previously served in the Franklin Inn of the American Inn of Courts, and is a longtime member of both the Columbus Bar Association (CBA) and the Ohio State Bar Association (OSBA).
+In 2019, he was appointed as a member to the Rickenbacker Woods Foundation Board of Trustees.
 Carl also co-chairs the firm’s Ethics Committee and serves on the Associate Committee, having previously served on its Strategic Planning Committee.

 In 2004, Carl was a co-Founder of Caring Paws, an organization that provided more than 4,000 new and gently used stuffed animals to children displaced by Hurricanes Katrina and Rita.